flybywiresim/docs/docs/pilots-corner/a32nx-briefing/a32nx_api.md

 Flight Deck: [ADIRS Panel](flight-deck/ovhd/adirs.md)

 !!! note "The below table shows the API for ADIR 1.
-It is identical for 2 and 3."
+Replace `1` with `2` or `3` for the other ADIRS."

 | Function                 | API Usage                                | Values  | Read/Write | Type        | Remark               |
 |:-------------------------|:-----------------------------------------|:--------|:-----------|:------------|:---------------------|